ByteBuildersLabs/ByteBeastsFrontend/README.md

 ## Contributing

 Thank you for considering contributing to this project!
 We appreciate your time and effort in improving our work.
-Below are the guidelines to help you contribute effectively, but first, join our [Telegram](https://t.me/+-84e2pqLtqNkZDAx)
+Below are the guidelines to help you contribute effectively, but first, join to our [Telegram](https://t.me/+-84e2pqLtqNkZDAx) contributors group.

 ### 1. Fork the Repository
 Start by forking this repository to your GitHub account.